X3n0m0rph59/precached/_posts/2018-09-15-Status-Update-10.markdown

 * Blacklisted I/O trace logs are excempt from online- and offline prefetching
 * They retain their I/O trace information for immediate reuse, in case the are un-blacklisted
-* Invalidated but blacklisted I/O trace logs will still be updated (re-traced) to allow for an immediate reuse after they are un-blacklisted
+* Invalidated but blacklisted I/O trace logs will no longer be updated (re-traced)
-* Expired but blacklisted I/O trace logs will be kept, unlike expired "active" I/O trace logs
+* Expired but blacklisted I/O trace logs will be kept (not garbage collected), unlike expired "active" I/O trace logs

 The precached team